rotriff/airbus_ship_detection_challenge_unet/README.md

 As conclusion it should be mentioned that model has a room to grow, as it has notable imperfections, though has decent scores: loss: -0.5898 - dice_coef: 0.5906 - binary_accuracy: 0.9782 - val_loss: -0.2898 - val_dice_coef: 0.3163 - val_binary_accuracy: 0.8258

-Cropped datasets are present on GitHub for presentation and testing. https://github.com/shellyguns/airbus_ship_detection_challenge_unet
+Cropped test dataset is present on GitHub for presentation and testing. https://github.com/shellyguns/airbus_ship_detection_challenge_unet

 Full dataset and completed task with exploratory analysis on Kaggle.